 Hours of Sunlight

-Apart from the size of a solar panel, the duration of sunlight in your area can also affect the number of solar panels you need to install.
-If the quality of sunlight in your locality is poor, you might need to install more panels to get the minimum wattage required to power your refrigerator.
-As such, you should look up the daily peak sunlight hours for your region.
-This will allow you to now calculate the number of solar panels you need.
-You can do that by multiplying your refrigerator's hourly energy requirement by the peak sunlight hours then dividing that by a panel's wattage
+Apart from the size of a solar panel, other factors like the hours of sunshine in a particular region also determines the number of solar panels to be installed.
+In case the quality of sunlight in your area is low, you might have to put more solar panels in order to generate the minimum wattage that could be used to power the refrigerator.
+Thus, you should search the daily peak sunlight hours for your area.
+This will enable you to determine the number of the solar panels that you require now.
+You can do that by multiplying your refrigerator’s hourly energy requirement by the peak sunlight hours then dividing that by a panel’s wattage.

 No of Solar Panels = Average Hourly Energy Requirement X Peak Sunlight Hours / Solar Panel Wattage